atiyah-meher/pythonrepo/README.md

 # pythonrepo
-This repository contains python projects.
+This repository contains AI project built using Python.